philjang/diy-api-mongoose/README.md

 ## Bonus:
 Add a second model to your API.
 This model should relate to your first model via a 1:M relationship.

+This is a great chance to familiarize yourself with the Mongoose docs to achieve your goals.
+They're extensive, so don't worry if you get overwhelmed!
+Take this as an opportunity to play around with different methods in a no-stress environment.

 Once added, update your GET and POST routes for this second model which allow you do the following with your API:
 1. Show all elements from second model that relate to your element from first model at :id.
 2. Add a new element to your original model that include related elements from this second model at :id.